maths/moodle-qtype_stack/doc/en/Authoring/Inputs.md

 #### String input ####

 This is a normal input into which students may type whatever they choose.
 It is always converted into a Maxima string internally.
 Note that there is no way whatsoever to parse the student's string into a Maxima expression.
 If you accept a string, then it will always remain a string!
-You can't later check for algebraic equivalence, the only tests available will be simple string matches, regular expressions etc.
+You can't later check for algebraic equivalence.
+The only tests available will be simple string matches, regular expressions etc.

 #### Notes input ####

 This input is a text area into which students may type whatever they choose.
 It can be used to gather their notes or "working".
-However, this input always returns an empty value to the CAS, so that the contents are never assessed.
+However, this input always returns a boolean `true` value to the CAS, so that the contents are never assessed.
 Note that any potential response tree which relies on this input will never get evaluated!

 #### Single Character ####